Angel Mounds

 BOOK A FIELD TRIP

-Students can try their hand at archaeological activities and see Black’s real tools and desk.
-They can also wind their way through interactive exhibits in the interpretive center and explore 600 acres where the earthen mounds built by the Mississippians still stand today.
+Students can learn about various artifacts as we gather around a table of special objects to discover more.
+They can also wind their way through interactive exhibits in the newly transformed interpretive center and then head outdoors to explore 600 acres where the earthen mounds built by the Mississippians still stand today.
 Call 812.853.3956 to schedule your visit to Angel Mounds or click below to learn more.

 Learn more